bstaple1/MTGA_Draft_17Lands/README.md

 - Step 3: Double-click the Draft Tool executable (.exe) to start the application.

+- Step 4: Download the sets that you plan on using (Data->View Sets).

-- Step 4: Start the draft in Arena.
+- Step 5: Start the draft in Arena.

 ## Steps for Mac
 - Step 1: Download and unzip the MTGA_Draft_17Lands-main.zip file or clone the repository.